apache/couchdb-documentation/src/install/troubleshooting.rst

 erlang stack trace contains ``bad_utf8_character_code``
 -------------------------------------------------------

-CouchDB 1.1.1 and later contains stricter handling of UTF8 encoding.
+CouchDB 1.1.1 and later contain stricter handling of UTF8 encoding.
 If you are replicating from older versions to newer versions, then this error may occur during replication.